ait-crypto/nist-pqc-seeded-rng/README.md

 ## Minimum Supported Rust Version

-This crate requires Rust 1.70 at a minimum.
-The MSRV may be changed in the future, but this change will be accompanied by a minor version bump.
+This crate requires Rust 1.85 at a minimum.

 ## License